 The city is conveniently located from Denver and plenty of natural scenery going about for it.
 Lakewood is affordable, it has all the amenities of a big city and it is sparsely populated compared to all the other cities in this list.

-Colorado has lots of natural landscape and lies in close proximity to the mountains, so this makes it ideal for outdoor enthusiasts.
+Colorado has lots of natural landscapes and lies in close proximity to the mountains, so this makes it ideal for outdoor enthusiasts.
 Are you looking for an active lifestyle?
 Then Colorado could be it.

 It can be hard to separate the outdoors from the cities in Colorado.
 All the largest cities lie in close proximity to beautiful natural landscapes.
-Most cities also have the mountains for their backdrop.
+Most cities also have mountains for their backdrop.

-Fort Collins, Denver and Colorado Springs are the top-tier cities that people consider first.
+Fort Collins, Denver, and Colorado Springs are the top-tier cities that people consider first.
 It’s easy to notice that none of these large cities are situated on the eastern side of Colorado or the extreme western side as it tends to be a pocket that’s for off-the-grid living.

 When it comes to pace, we’ve to say that the social pace in Denver is the highest and it can be slower in other cities like Lakewood, Colorado Springs, and Boulder.
-Now that you’ve a good idea of the offerings of each of these cities, we bet you can make a better choice.
+Now that you have a good idea of the offerings of each of these cities, we bet you can make a better choice.